mercadopago/devsite-docs/guides/online-payments/subscriptions/integration.en.md

 `auto_recurring.currency_id` | Identifies the currency that corresponds to the country. |
 `auto_recurring.end_date` | Indicates if the subscription will have a limit.
 If not specified, there is no limit. |
 `auto_recurring.free_trial.frequency` | Indicates the length of time that the service will not be charged.
 It must be consistent with `auto_recurring.frequency`. |
 `auto_recurring.free_trial.frequency_type` | Indicates the amount of installments that will not be charged for the service.
-It must be consistent with `auto_recurring.frequency_type` |
+It must be consistent with `auto_recurring.frequency_type`. |
 `collector_id` | Seller's identifier. |
 `payer_email` | Payer's email address. |
 `card_token_id` | If the subscription was already authorized, the information on the card will be converted into a token to send the data securely. |